mgg39/mgg39/README.md

 I have worked in quantum protocol design and testing with Netsquid and Python, a quantum error correction library for Julia's QUantum Clifford tool, and side by side comparisons of quantum networks against classical networks based on various topological distributions.
 At the moment I am experimenting with qiskit and error mitigation libraries.

+Alongside my passion for quantum software, I am also currently working on my Bsc dissertation, which consists on Modelling of photon pair generation in dual-rail lithium niobate photonic nano-wire setup.
+This work is done alongside my project partner, under Dr. Andriy Gorbach and Dr. Peter Mosley at the University of Bath.
+The project will be completed by May 2024.

 ### 👩‍💻 Code
 ![Maria's GitHub stats](https://github-readme-stats.vercel.app/api?username=mgg39&count_private=true&show_icons=true&theme=nightowl&hide=prs,contribs)